TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/fairsharetimeexceeded.md

-﻿﻿﻿﻿﻿﻿﻿﻿<properties
-pageTitle="Runbook Failed"
+<properties
-description="Runbook failed because fair share time limit was exceeded" infoBubbleText="We have detected that your runbook failed because the fair share time limit was exceeded" service="microsoft.automation" resource="runbooks" authors="stevechi" displayOrder="" articleId="fair-share-time-limit-d99142cd-50b0-43af-acec-db23da3f4cbf" diagnosticScenario="RRunbook Execution" selfHelpType="diagnostics" supportTopicIds="32599859,32599860,32599853" resourceTags="windows" productPesIds="15607"
+pageTitle="Runbook failed because it exceeded the fair share time limit" description="Runbook failed because it exceeded the fair share time limit" infoBubbleText="We have detected that your runbook failed because the fair share time limit was exceeded" service="microsoft.automation" resource="runbooks" authors="stevechi" displayOrder="" articleId="fair-share-time-limit-d99142cd-50b0-43af-acec-db23da3f4cbf" diagnosticScenario="Runbook Execution" selfHelpType="diagnostics" supportTopicIds="32599859,32599860,32599853" resourceTags="windows" productPesIds="15607" cloudEnvironments="public"/>
-cloudEnvironments="public"/>

 <!--This is the title of my solution - This is not presented in the portal-->
-# Runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->, failed because it exceeded the fair share time limit
+# Runbook failed because it exceeded the fair share time limit
 <!--issueDescription-->
-## **A runbook failed after exceeding the fair share time limit**
+## **The runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->,  failed after exceeding the fair share time limit**
 We have investigated and identified that your runbook <!--$RunbookName-->[RunbookName]<!--/$RunbookName--> failed <!--$FailedJobs-->[FailedJobs]<!--/$FailedJobs--> times in the last 5 days.
 It exceeded the 180 minute fair share time limit.<br>
 ### ***Recommended Steps***
 #### ***Execute the runbook using a Hybrid Worker***